 In summary the Eastern Khmu (Dia 1) represents the conservative stage.
-It has the voiced/voiceless distinction in the syllable-initial consonant.
-The Western Khmu (Dia 2.1) represents the stage where the voiced syllable-initial has lost its quality and become voiceless initial with lower pitch and distinctive lax voice quality.
-The western Khmu (Dia 2.2) also represents the stage where the voiced syllable - initial has lost its quality and become voiceless initial with aspiration when the initial consonant is a stop consonant.
+It has the voiced/voiceless distinction in the syllable-initial consonants.
+The Western Khmu (Dia 2.1) represents the stage where the voiced syllable-initial has lost its quality and become a voiceless initial with lower pitch and distinctive lax voice quality.
+The Western Khmu (Dia 2.2) also represents the stage where the voiced syllable initial has lost its quality and become a voiceless initial with aspiration when the initial consonant is a stop consonant.
 It has lower pitch and distinctive tone.
-At the same time the western Khmu (Dia 2.3) has the voiceless syllable-initial and distinctive lower pitch.
-On the other hand the voiceless syllable-initial consonant still keeps the same voiceless syllable-initial but with higher pitch (high rising or high falling).
+At the same time the Western Khmu (Dia 2.3) has the voiceless syllable initial and distinctive lower pitch.
+On the other hand a voiceless syllable-initial consonant still keeps the same voiceless syllable-initial but with higher pitch (high rising or high falling).
 Examples of different Khmu dialects that show different stages of tonogenesis are provided below.

-1) Words with syllable-initial stops (Vdst --> Vlst $\dot{y}$ / Vlasp $\dot{v}$ / Vlst $\dot{v}$ and Vlst --> Vlst $\acute{v}$ )
+1) Words with syllable-initial stops (Vdst --> Vlst 1⁄2 / Vlasp 1⁄2 / Vlst 1⁄2 and Vlst --> Vlst ý )